 "I hated this place," Riju answered.
 She considered putting on a pair of archival gloves before handling the text she intended to remove, but she decided that she didn't particularly care about its condition or preservation.
 "I hated being a princess, and I hated the palace.
 All I wanted was to go sand seal surfing all day every day, but sometimes I even hated the desert itself.
 There were a lot of sandstorms when I was younger.
-The thunder and lightning would last for days, but it never rained.
-Some of Urbosa's older advisors took it as an omen of who knows what sort of terrible thing, but I just thought it was awful and boring to have to stay inside all the time.
+The thunder and lightning would last for days, but the sky could never bring itself to actually rain.
+Some of Urbosa's older advisors took it as an omen of who knows what sort of terrible tidings, but I just thought it was awful and boring to have to stay inside all the time.
 I begged and begged and begged my mothers to send me to school in Hyrule.
 It seems childish now, but at the time I had vivid fantasies about what Hyrule was like.
 Urbosa eventually convinced my mothers to let me go, but not before she brought me down here."

 She found the section of the codex she was looking for and gestured Ganondorf over.
-He stood beside her and watched as she flipped through the pages of the illuminated manuscript, moving from one illustration to another: A cloaked man with red hair, now in heavy armor on a charging destrier, a castle in flames, a volcano erupting, a river freezing, an empty lake, a pale hand rising from a dry well, desiccated corpses shambling through a deserted town.
+He stood beside her and watched as she flipped through the pages of the illuminated manuscript, moving from one illustration to another: A cloaked man with red hair shining in the desert sun, now in heavy armor on a charging destrier, a castle in flames, a volcano erupting, a river freezing, an empty lake, a pale hand rising from a dry well, desiccated corpses shambling through a deserted town.

 "Hyrule has its own magic," Riju said, trusting that Ganondorf could follow the story without needing its moral to be spelled out.
-"No matter how lazy or terrible or incompetent its kings are, no matter how old or infirm for insane, it's still better than the alternative.
+"No matter how lazy or terrible or incompetent its kings are, no matter how old or infirm for insane, it's still better than the alternative than allowing foreign blood to mix with the royal family.
 The Hylian legends say the old kingdom was cursed, but that curse worked out well for them, if you ask me.
 Or at least some of them, the ones with enough power and authority to decide which legends would end up in books like this."

 Riju skipped forward to another section of the codex and allowed the pages to open naturally to an illustration that was heavy with gold leaf.
-A young woman with a cruel face stood surrounded by beams of light with a flawless and unstained sword in one hand and a shining triangle on the other.
+A young woman with a cruel face stood surrounded by beams of light, holding a flawless and unstained sword in one hand and a shining triangle in the other.